-Reporting of transactions made by members of the Board of Directors or Executive Management or their closely associated persons
+Reporting of transactions made by members of the Board of Directors or Executive Management or their Closely Associated Persons

-Pursuant to the Market Abuse Regulation, article 19, Svitzer Group A/S (“Svitzer Group” or the “Company”) hereby notifies receipt of information of the following transactions made by members of the Board of Directors or Executive Management in Svitzer Group or their closely associated persons in Svitzer Group’s shares, which will be admitted to trading and official listing on Nasdaq Copenhagen A/S on 30 April 2024.
+Pursuant to the Market Abuse Regulation, article 19, Svitzer Group A/S, CVR-no. 44 79 14 47, (“Svitzer Group” or the “Company”) hereby notifies receipt of information of the following transactions made by members of the Board of Directors or Executive Management in Svitzer Group or their closely associated persons in Svitzer Group’s shares admitted to trading and official listing on Nasdaq Copenhagen A/S.

-The attached notifications have been made as a result of A.P.
-Møller Holding A/S transferring its holding of approximately 41.65% of the shares and voting rights in Svitzer Group to its wholly-owned subsidiary APMH Invest A/S as contemplated in the prospectus published by Svitzer A/S on 22 March 2024.

 About Svitzer